(till 4 June).

 Undetected by British reconnaissance, the pocket battleship Admiral Scheer reaches the Atlantic via the Denmark Strait.

-Hitler meets General Francisco Franco at Hendaye, in southern France, and offers him Gibraltar and territory in northern Africa to join the war.
-Franco is uncertain about the offer and comes to no agreement.
+Africa to join the war.
+Franco is uncertain about the offer and

 It is perplexing to many that Franco has failed to join the Reich cause and Hitler presses for a positive move from the Spanish leader.
 Vague assurances and uncertain proposals are all that Hitler leaves with, and the Spanish dictator, tired of conflict and short of resources after the Civil War, will remain on the sidelines of the great conflict.
 This will have undoubted effects on the progress of the war; the independence of Spain will enable Gibraltar to remain in operation and will close northern and southern Spanish ports to both sides during the war.